sapphiredoestech/git-legacy/README.md

 # Git Legacy

+Git Legacy is a set of tools to port Git and its most commonly used plugins to older releases of Windows.

+On top of that, it also strives to continue support for i686 Windows hosts.

-This is a fork of Git for Windows with the intent of restoring support for i686 Windows hosts and older Windows releases.
+**This is NOT a fork of Git for Windows, the build environment is completely different!**